carlos-molina/LeyAlgomata/README.md

    (normally represented by lawyers) to enforce the law automatically.

- 2. Algomata:  in my more serious and worringly definition, **algo** stands for **something** and **mata** stands for **kill** (all in Spanish language).
+ 2. Ley algomata:  in my more serious and worringly definition, **algo** stands for **something** and **mata** stands for **kill** (all in Spanish language).
 It tries to raise concerns that careless automation of law can cause serious problems including death.
 Let us not forget that Computer Technology is not free from failures.

-The first definition is illustrated by the automata of shown in the folloging figure.
+The idea behinhs the first point is illustrated by the Finite State Automata of shown in the folloging figure:

 <p align="center">
   <img src="./figures/leyalgomata/trialhomeprisionfsm.png"